kubeshop/testkube/docs/docs/5-cli-reference/testkube_completion_powershell.md

 ### SEE ALSO

-* [kubectl-testkube completion](kubectl-testkube_completion.md)	 - Generate the autocompletion script for the specified shell
+* [testkube completion](testkube_completion.md)	 - Generate the autocompletion script for the specified shell